nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![UI Breakdown](images/Ui-breakdown.png)
 <p align="center"><em>Breakdown of GUI</em><br></p>

-1. **Command Input:** User inputs commands here.
+1. **Command Input:** This is where you input your commands.
+Press enter to execute them.
 2. **Command Screen:** Relevant messages from the application will be displayed here.
-This includes success messages, error messages and resul
+This includes success messages, error messages and results.
-3. **Results Section:** This panel shows the degree progression of the user by default.
+3. **Results Section:** This panel shows your degree progression by default.
 This panel can be changed using the `view` command to toggle between the module list in **MODTrek** or the user's degree progression.
 Using the `find` command when making a query on the module list will navigate you to the module search screen.